Zero-Latency Trading: Optimizing Solana RPCs for Sniping

 Conclusion

 Zero-latency trading on Solana is an arms race.
-It requires private infrastructure, streaming data ingestion via Geyser, physical co-location near validators, and highly optimized software like FRB Agent.
+It requires private infrastructure, streaming data ingestion via Geyser, physical co-location near validators, and highly optimized software like AI-FRB Agent.
 By mastering these architectural elements, algorithmic traders secure a massive edge over the retail market.

 Step after reading